storiesjs/stories/packages/core/src/components/button/readme.md

 # Button

-The stories-button is an styled HTML button element displays text, icons, or both.
+The Button (stories-button) is an styled HTML button element displays text, icons, or both.

 <!-- Auto Generated Below -->